nbarrasson/aroworkshop/_entries/04-06 scaling.md

 {% endcollapsible %}

-That's it for the first part.
 You learnt to build a container image, to publish the image, to create a full CI/CD pipeline, implementing Infrastructure as Code to create resources, deployed your application, scaled it and make it accessible from Internet.
 Not bad, isn't it ?

-Let's move to the second lab to go deeper in some concepts.